GDPR stands for General Data Protection Regulation.

 Along with pre-defined table groups, custom table groups can also be defined.
 A custom table group can be defined by creating an n98-magento2.yml file inside the Magento2 project app/etc/ folder.
 The file should contain the following lines:

 # app/etc/n98-magerun2.yaml # ... commands: N98\Magento\Command\Database\DumpCommand: table-groups: - id: table_group_name description: table group description tables: space separated list of tables # ...

 So, @table_group_name can be used in -strip argument to exclude the data specified inside that particular group.

-So, above is the best way to strip all of data that should not be needed to include in dump to make sure that the database dump is GDPR complaint.
+So, above is the best way to strip all of the data that’s not needed to include in the dump to make sure that the database dump is GDPR compliant.